polterguy/camphora-five/README.md

 ## Scalability

-Since the underlaying database for your apps is a real database - MySQL that is, it is easily possible to create CRUD apps with hundreds of thousands of records, while still having your app perform reasonably well during usage.
-This makes Camphora Five highly usable for everything from your private TODO records, to libraries needing to index possibly millions of records and books.
+Since the underlaying database for your apps is a real database - MySQL that is - It is possible to create CRUD apps with hundreds of thousands of records, while still having your app perform reasonably well during usage.
+This makes Camphora Five highly usable for everything from your private TODO records and CD collection, to public libraries needing to index possibly millions of records.

 ## License